nickbuker/monte_hall_R/readme.md

 # Monte Hall

-A simple Monte Hall simulator in Python
+A simple Monte Hall simulator in R